 - Ms Jenny Taylor, IBM UK Foundation Leader, IBM (UK)

-- Professor Philip Wilson, Chief Executive of Conde Nast College and Chair of Independent HE
+- Professor Philip Wilson, Chief Executive of Conde Nast College

 - Dr Steve Wright, Director of Higher Education, Nelson and Colne College